aaravpatial-03/Customer_Data_Analysis/README.md

 ---

+## 🧠 What I Learned & Challenges Faced

+- Connecting pandas to PostgreSQL via SQLAlchemy taught me what a real data pipeline feels like beyond just writing code in isolation.

+- A z-order layering bug in Power BI took me time to debug and reminded me that dashboard design has its own technical depth separate from the data work.

+- Imputing 37 missing review ratings using category-level medians instead of overall median was a small but important reminder — imputation should reflect business logic, not just math.

+- Deriving age_group and purchase_frequency_days made me realize raw data rarely has exactly what your business question needs.
+Feature engineering is where analysis actually begins.

+  ---

 ## 📈 Dashboard Preview

 > The Power BI dashboard provides interactive filtering across Subscription Status, Gender, Product Category, and Shipping Type.